Wheatfields Primary School

 Intent:

 We are excited to be starting our ‘Opening World’s’ curriculum journey.
-It will take us four year to fully roll out the programme across Key Stage 2, as we want and need to develop the children’s prior learning and vocabulary to fully benefit from the topics and lessons taught through the ‘Opening World’s’ curriculum.
+It will take us three years to fully roll out the programme across Key Stage 2, as we want and need to develop the children’s prior learning and vocabulary to fully benefit from the topics and lessons taught through the ‘Opening World’s’ curriculum.

 Implementation: